 Conversational AI Quality

 The quality of a 360 report is only as good as the quality of the feedback collected.
-Interval 360 uses conversational AI to gather more specific, more contextual input than static surveys can produce — and does it transparently.
+Interval 360 uses conversational AI to gather more specific, more contextual input — and does it transparently.

 Traditional 360 surveys ask every rater the same fixed questions regardless of what they say.
 A rating of 4 out of 5 on “communicates effectively” tells you almost nothing useful — there is no context, no example, no pattern.